 But what makes this cleanser so great for oily and acne-prone skin?
 For starters, the pH is one of the lowest on the market (only 3.5), which keeps your skin’s acid mantle very happy.

-Despite its name, this cleanser is great for both day and night use.
+Despite its name, this cleanser is excellent for both day and night use.

 This cleanser contains only one comedogenic ingredient: butylene glycol.
 I use the word ‘only‘ as this ingredient is hard to avoid in Korean skincare products and has the lowest rating of 1.